-"I have known Sakhya for over 40 years and his classes will be very informative and they will be fun, so you'll have a few good laughs while you learn wonderful shlokas.
+"I have known Sakhyarasa Prem for over 40 years and his classes will be very informative and they will be fun, so you'll have a few good laughs while you learn wonderful shlokas.
 I think this is a very good opportunity to learn!"
 Mahatma Dasa, Bhakti School.

-"My dear Sakhyarasa Prema Prabhu you are an enthusiastic Sanskrit pronunciation proponent.
+"My dear Sakhyarasa Prema prabhu, you are an enthusiastic Sanskrit pronunciation proponent.
 We want you to promote the re-formation of improved Sanskrit pronunciation in our worldwide ISKCON."
 Lokanath Swami, ISKCON Kirtan Minister.

 Online Sanskrit Shlokarship Courses